rahmannazneen/cypress-orangehrm-automation-pom/README.md

 ![Alt Text](https://github.com/user-attachments/assets/f0bc2bb1-cc64-495c-9252-8f995543438c)

 ## 🧪 How to Run the Tests
+To understand how to set up and run Cypress tests effectively, please follow the step-by-step guide provided in the repository below:

+🔗 Cypress Zero to Hero Guide

 ## ✨ Key Feature Workflow
 This test scenario demonstrates a complete flow from logging into the OrangeHRM system as an admin, adding a new employee, and logging out — with screenshots captured after each major action.